of the Immaculate Heart of Mary

 Today’s Consuming Fire Meditation- – A Daily Dose of the Flame of Love Diary Served Up with Today’s Scriptures

-Thursday of the Fourth Week of Easter
+Friday of the Thirty Fourth Week of Ordinary Time

 Prayer: